zopefoundation/Zope/src/ZPublisher/request_params.rst

 As a security measure, mainly for DTML use, request variables are not only made available in the request attribute ``form``;
-a (somewhat) securized version of them is made available in the attribute ``taintedform``.
+a (somewhat) secured version of them is made available in the attribute ``taintedform``.
 In the *tainted* request variable variant, strings potentially containing HTML fragments use ``TaintedString`` as data type rather than the normal ``str``.